modenaxe/msk-STAPLE/README.md

 * *E. Marchandise, C. Carton de Wiart, W. G. Vos, C. Geuzaine and J.-F. Remacle.
 High quality surface remeshing using harmonic maps.
 Part II: surfaces with high genus and of large aspect ratio.
 International Journal for Numerical Methods in Engineering 86(11), pp. 1303-1321, 2011.*
 * *E. Marchandise, J.-F. Remacle and C. Geuzaine.
 Optimal parametrizations for surface remeshing.
 Engineering with Computers, December 2012, pp. 1-20.*
 ---
-Or in [3-matic®](http://www.materialise.com/en/software/3-matic) from Materialise® Maybe other software can perform this operation but I've not tested them myself:
+Or in [3-matic®](http://www.materialise.com/en/software/3-matic) from Materialise®.
+It seems like other softwares could perform this operation but we've not tested them:
 * HyperMesh Altair
 * [MeshLab](http://www.meshlab.net/)

-This first step allows to get a "nicer" mesh of the bone models.
+This first step allows to get a "nicer" mesh of the bone models (For more information see : **[How to generate nice mesh from STL](https://github.com/renaultJB/GIBOC-Knee-Coordinate-System/blob/master/PaperCodes/ExampleData/GenerateMeshFiles.md)**).

 ![Nicer Mesh](https://github.com/renaultJB/GIBOC-Knee-Coordinate-System/blob/master/Other/Images/niceMesh.jpg "Nicer mesh with GMSH")